 How to Add Gradients Using the Gradient Tool

 Gradients are added and adjusted directly to any object on the canvas.
-The Gradient tool has been highly praised by professional graphic designers for its ease of use and versatility.
+The Gradient tool in the Amadine app has been highly praised by professional graphic designers for its ease of use and versatility.

 Adding Gradients With the Help of the Gradient Tool